 Advertisement

-The idea of a moratorium on state AI laws was first shopped last spring, when a provision was included in a draft of the One Big Beautiful Bill — the broad, budget reconciliation legislation loaded with Trump administration priorities that eventually was passed in July.
+The idea of a moratorium on state AI laws was first shopped last spring, when a provision was included in a draft of H.R.
+1, or the One Big Beautiful Bill — the broad, budget reconciliation legislation loaded with Trump administration priorities that eventually was passed in July.
 While the moratorium was dropped from the bill’s final text after a resounding 99-1 vote against the measure, whispers on Capitol Hill signaled it had not been defeated just yet, as top Republicans offered suggestions to pass the measure independently, or include it in another large spending bill or authorization package.

 State leaders and the groups representing them immediately pushed back.
 In June, the National Association of State Chief Information Officers, the National League of Cities, the Council of State Governments, the National Association of Counties, the United States Conference of Mayors and the International City/County Management Association authored a joint letter to congressional leaders opposing the measure.